b1tm0n3r/CQuer/README.md

 ## Getting started
 Connection string should be located in the appsettings.json file as value of CQuerDB key in ConnectionStrings list.

+Path to file store should be located in the appsettings.json file as value of DefaultFileStorePath.

 SQL server is supported.

 ## Status
 Project status: in progress.

+## Technologies

+ASP.NET Core, MVC 5, Entity Framework

 ## Documentation
 Will appear here in the future.